Abid Raja: Other

 Raja participated in the second season of Maskorama, the Norwegian equivalent of Masked Singer, disguised as the Nisse and on the second season of the Norwegian version of game show Wipeout.

 In November 2023, both Raja and his wife Nadia Ansar attended an event in Stavanger for Schizofrenidagene 2023 with the topic of change, while also promoting Ansar's new book Min skam.

+During the launch of the Myklebust Viking ship in April 2024 in Nordfjordeid, Raja acted as a Viking Lawspeaker during a wedding onboard the ship.

 Advocacy and positions in public debate

 Raja has been a well known person in the media since his days as student.
-From variety of position, spokesman for the Norwegian-Pakistani students, spokesman for the largest mosque in Norway - World Islamic Mission, positioned as famous lawyer and columnist at Aftenposten and Morgenbladet, he has been an eager debater in the Norwegian society.
+He has served as a spokesperson for Norwegian-Pakistani students and the World Islamic Mission mosque.
+As a lawyer and columnist for Aftenposten and Morgenbladet, he is frequently a debater in Norwegian society.

 In the years 2009-2011 he organized a series of dialogue meetings at the House of Literature, with controversial topics, such as why there is hate among Muslims, Jews and homosexuals.
 In these debates the leaders of Norway from all position participated; ranging from at that time Norwegian Secretary of State Jonas Gahr Støre, the chief of PST, chief editors of largest Medias, even the Norwegian Royal Crown Prince.
 For this effort Raja was also rewarded the highest Freedom of Speech award.

 Raja has been a lifelong opponent of spanking and corporal punishment of children.
 This stems from his experiences as a child growing up in Norway, where he was subjected to severe cane-whipping by the local Koranic teacher at the mosque as well as corporal punishment by his Pakistani parents and as a result contacted child protective services on his own, who took him into protective care for six months.
 In response to revelations about child abuse in a Mosque, he called for Koranic teachers which are found to have beaten children to immediately leave Norway, stating that "they are not welcome".

 After a memorial service for the victims of the World Trade Center attack in 2001 (at the American Church, Frogner, Oslo), he said it is "important that moderate Muslims ... share the sorrow and distance ourselves from extremist violence and acts of terror".

 He has voiced opposition to forced marriages as well as marriages based on the caste system within the south-Asian community in Norway.
 Also an outspoken opponent of arranged marriages, of which he said in 2013; "it is essential to break up the marriage pattern in the Norwegian-Pakistani community, so that arranged marriages becomes uncommon".

 Raja founded the Norwegian think tank Minotenk and has as member of Parliament been both founding member of and member of the steering committee of International Panel of Parliamentarians for Freedom of Religion or Belief.